hlascelles/horacejones/index.md

 So why is he not better known?

 One reason is that many people in the architectural profession look down on him.
-They see him as a local authority engineer, competent but lacking in artistry, and do nothing to promote him.
+They see him as a local authority engineer, competent but lacking in artistry, and they do nothing to promote him.
 They consider that buildings like Tower Bridge belong to Disneyland rather than the realm of serious architecture.
 When Jones applied to become President of the prestigious Royal Institute of British Architects, they turned him